sma9000/OSPSD-HW1/README.md

 Subclasses: ServiceError, InputError, NetworkError, etc.

+### Code Coverage:
+Coverage is partially applicable in this phase.
+While interface files are not covered, the integrate.cpp component includes executable logic that can be measured using gcov or lcov.
+CircleCI is configured to generate these reports.

 ## Continuous Integration

 This repository is configured to use CircleCI for continuous integration.
 The CircleCI configuration file is located at `.circleci/config.yml`.
 It includes steps for building the project, running tests, performing static analysis, and generating code coverage reports.
+CircleCI is configured to automatically run the full pipeline, ensuring any failed test (including test_e2e.cpp) blocks the build.

 What CircleCI Does:
 - Builds the project using CMake and a clean environment each time changes are pushed.
 - Installs dependencies like GoogleTest via vcpkg.